skrenek/adonisjs-request-logger/README.md

 This module provides a request (access) logger for [AdonisJS](https://adonisjs.com/).

 The supported format codes approximate what [Apache log formats](https://httpd.apache.org/docs/2.4/mod/mod_log_config.html#formats) support, but not all formats are supported.
+I have never needed more than what is provided here.
+If you find you'd like some added, pull requests are very much welcomed. 😊

 See the [LogFormatProperties enum](https://github.com/skrenek/adonisjs-request-logger/blob/b9cbdb45496791551c6b3d280f00de7a2a748284/adonis-typings/request-logger.ts#L14) for the currently supported formats.

 A helper is also provided for an approximation of Apache log format's "combined" log format via the `LogFormat.combined` enum member.
 This is the default format.